Location: Beale AFB, CA

 STG Pacific was awarded a fast track Design-Build contract “Replace Railroad Bridges – Bridges FAC#216 and FAC#228.”
 Specifically, we removed two 60+ year-old wooden railroad bridges (85 ft and 50 ft in length) and upgraded the railroad infrastructure that brings in the aircraft fuel needed to support the Beale AFB mission.
 We completed the demolition and new bridge construction in less than 80 days, allowing fueling operations to resume seven months after project award.

-STG Pacific completed 35/65/95 design packages within three months of award allowing construction to begin in August.
+STG Pacific completed 35/65/95 and final design packages within three months of award allowing construction to begin in August.
 We first constructed temporary gravel access roads and a temporary bridge across a creek to facilitate the work.
 We removed and disposed of the structural components and footings of both bridges within a week.
 We temporarily relocated the waterline that supplies irrigation water to the golf course off the existing bridge structure (#228) prior to completing the demolition.
 Through close coordination with water treatment facilities we ensured a smooth cross-over during a 24-hr window.

 Per our proposed/approved design, we installed new H-piles for the bridge supports using a diesel-powered hammer.
 Our bridge design reduced previous supports by 50%, creating a larger area for water during storm events to pass through unrestricted.
 The H-piles were easier and faster to install and attach to the pile caps.